ThatGeekyWeeb/kcomp/README.md

 \
 Is found within `kwinrc` then replaces it (if found), and reloads KWin with `kwin_x11 --replace`
 \
-Adding to to something like, `bashrc` work perfectly!
+Adding it to something like, `bashrc` will work perfectly!

 **Thx to @Wolfram#6121 for the help with kcomp.sh**
 <!-- Can't be that hard to edit a file without ever touching it right?
 KEK -->